 There’s a dark side to the latest stylish and ultra-cushioned footwear.
 At the end I’ll reveal my favorite barefoot shoe brand.

 What Are Minimalist and Barefoot Shoes?

-Minimalist and barefoot shoes both feel closer to actually being barefoot than your standard shoe.
+Minimalist and barefoot shoes both feel close to actually being barefoot.
 Both types of shoes share similar characteristics:

 - An extremely thin layer of sole between your foot and the ground